supermegazinc/Android-BLE-Library/README.md

 # Supermegazinc's BLE

-This library is intended to extend the power of the Android Bluetooth module by taking advantage of the coroutine API, Flow, and usage changes that will make the experience of implementing BLE in your application much more enjoyable.
+This library is intended to extend the power of the Android Bluetooth module by taking advantage of the coroutine API, Flow, and usage changes that will make the experience of implementing BLE in your application much, MUCH more enjoyable.

 This library is involved in most BLE use cases, from requesting adapter power-on to receiving messages.
 In other words, this library can replace the Android Bluetooth module in most use cases.